Azure/Copilot-For-Security/Workshop/Custom_Plugin/readme.md

-# Welcome to Security Copilot Custom PlugIn Labs!
+# Welcome to Copilot for Security Labs!

 ![Security CoPilot Logo](https://github.com/Azure/Copilot-For-Security/blob/main/Images/ic_fluent_copilot_64_64%402x.png)

 ## Introduction

-Our labs project help you get ramped up with Microsoft Security Copilot and provide hands-on practical experience for managing cusotm Plugins.
+Our labs project help you get ramped up with Microsoft Copilot for Security and provide hands-on practical experience for managing cusotm Plugins.

 ## What is Custom plugins